Taxation of Trusts under the German Inheritance and Gift Tax Act

 While the wording of the law is broad, it is well settled that a trust is not a foreign pool of assets (Vermögensmasse ausländischen Rechts) if the grantor retains control and remains the (economic) owner of the assets transferred to the trust, because he is the sole trustee and remains in (absolute) control of the trust assets.

 Example: A transfers assets to himself as sole trustee of a revocable trust and retains comprehensive rights, in particular the right to change/amend or revoke the trust.
-Under the terms of the trust, he is the sole beneficiary during his life and upon his death the assets shall pass to his son S. The trust is not considered a "foreign pool of assets".
-Instead, A is considered owner.
+Under the terms of the trust, he is the sole beneficiary during his life, and upon his death, the assets shall pass to his son S. The trust is not considered a "foreign pool of assets".
+Instead, A is considered the owner.

 If the person in this example retains comprehensive rights and control, but is not the (sole) trustee, the trust should still not be characterized as a "foreign pool of assets" if it is comparable to a fiduciary arrangement (Treuhandverhältnis).

 Example: A and B create a joint trust.
 Upon the death of A, two sub-trusts are created: The survivor`s trust and the decedent`s trust.
-Under the terms of the trust, B may change/amend or revoke sub-trust B or distribute the total income and principle to herself.
-B is the economic owner of the trust assets and the trust is not a pool of assets for German inheritance and gift tax purposes.
+Under the terms of the trust, B may change/amend, or revoke sub-trust B or distribute the total income and principal to herself.
+B is the economic owner of the trust assets, and the trust is not a pool of assets for German inheritance and gift tax purposes.

 It should be noted that the characterization by German tax authorities may change if the grantor dies or relinquishes retained rights.

-In light of the issues discussed above, trusts established in the U.S. in which the grantor does not maintain all rights including the right to revoke shall be deemed a "foreign pool of assets".
-Irrevocable trusts by their nature require the Grantor to relinquish the right to revoke and would be deemed a “foreign pool of assets.”
+In light of the issues discussed above, trusts established abroad in which the grantor does not maintain all rights, including the right to revoke, shall be deemed a "foreign pool of assets".
+Irrevocable trusts, by their nature, require the Grantor to relinquish the right to revoke and would be deemed a “foreign pool of assets.”

 Binding of Assets